omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

      end
      ```
-5. If a lw instruction is being executed, set necessary data memory values in addresses `128` - `255`
+5. If a lw instruction is being executed, must set the necessary data memory values in addresses `128` - `255`
  - For example, setting address `200` to decimal `100` would look like:
     ``` verilog
      initial begin